lisa-lumos/Redshift/02-best-practices.md

 Ensure the COPY commands that loads lots of data or time-consuming to ingest compressed data objects from Amazon S3.
 The ideal object size is 1-128 MB after compression.

-As a best practice, we recommend isolating databases in Amazon Redshift from one another.
-Queries run in a specific database and can't access data from any other database on the cluster.
+Recommend isolating databases in Amazon Redshift from one another - queries do not access data across databases.

 Consider moving each actively queried database to a separate dedicated cluster.
 Because a user must connect to each database specifically, and queries can only access a single database, moving databases to separate clusters has minimal impact for users.

 Workload  management (WLM) defines how queries are routed to the queues.
-Amazon Redshift allocates each queue a portion of the cluster's available memory.
-A queue's memory is divided  among the queue's query slots.
+Each queue is allocated a portion of the cluster's memory, which is then divided among the queue's query slots.

 Consider reducing the configured slot count for queues where the slots have never been fully used.